Mama (My Chemical Romance song): Critical reception

 Liza Minnelli (pictured in 2006) received praise from music critics for her appearance on "Mama".

 "Mama" received acclaim from music critics, with NME calling the song a "vaudeville riot that manages to out-Gogol Bordello Gogol Bordello", and has been considered a highlight in The Black Parade.
 Musician Deryck Whibley of the band Sum 41 called "Mama" a "stand-out track" on the album, saying he was "really impressed by the theatricality of it".
 Both Mackenzie Templeton of Alternative Press and Tom Shepherd of Kerrang! ranked "Mama" as the third best song on the album, with the latter writing that "perhaps no song better captures the mad ambition of The Black Parade".
 Ariana Bacle of Entertainment Weekly ranked "Mama" at fifth in her ranking of The Black Parade, calling it "irresistible" and praising its ambition.

 The song has also been deemed as one of the best in My Chemical Romance's discography as a whole, with particular praise towards its scope, its theatrical nature, and Minnelli's appearance.
 The staff of Billboard included the song in their list of The 15 Best My Chemical Romance Songs, writing that it "still stands as one of the craziest and most entertaining songs" released by the band on account of its "constantly-changing musical styles" and "legendary featured guest".
 Margaret Farrell of Stereogum called "Mama" one of the band's 10 best songs, commending it as "one of the most theatrically intriguing MCR tracks to date".
-Marianne Eloise of Louder Sound included the song in her list of the band's 20 greatest songs, calling "Mama" one band's "weirdest" songs, yet acknowledging that "it works" due to Minnelli's "iconic" performance and the prevalence of show tunes in the band's discography.
+Marianne Eloise of Louder Sound included the song in her list of the band's 20 greatest songs, calling "Mama" one of the band's "weirdest" songs, yet acknowledging that "it works" due to Minnelli's "iconic" performance and the prevalence of show tunes in the band's discography.
 Bryant, also writing for Louder Sound, and Cassie Whitt of Loudwire ranked "Mama" as the fifth- and tenth-best song in the band's discography respectively, both praising its riskiness.
 Andy Belt of PopMatters ranked the song as the band's eleventh-best due to its lyrics and chorus evocative of "vintage MCR".
 Sam Law of Kerrang! ranked the song as the band's twelfth-best, noting that, despite "Mama" not being "the best song MCR have ever written", it "might just be the most they've ever packed into one".